lemuelkumarga/wildlife-trade/README.md

     trade quantities correspond to bodies, while others correspond to feathers.
 4. Units are also <span class="hl">varied</span>.
-Quantities can be quoted as distinct counts, or in terms of weight/volume/arbitrary units.
+Quantities can be quoted as distinct counts (i.e. blank Unit), or in terms of weight/volume/qualitative units.

-As can be seen, some pre-processing of the data would be required before our analysis can proceed.
+As can be seen, some pre-processing would be required before our analysis can proceed.
 In particular, (3) and (4) need to be standardized to allow comparison across species.

 ## Pre-Processing